vikchupak/DevOps/Linux/Network/VPN/index.md

 There are two main types:

 - Site-to-Site vpn
+  - Permanent.
+Connects entire networks to each other.
+It is typically used by organizations with multiple fixed locations (like a headquarters and a branch office) to allow them to communicate over the public internet as if they were on the same local network
+  - A VPN gateway (router or firewall) at Location A establishes a permanent "tunnel" with a gateway at Location B
+  - User Experience is transparent.
+Employees at the branch office don’t need to "log in" to the VPN; they just access files on the HQ server as if the server were in the next room
 - Remote access vpn (Client-to-Site vpn)
   - Full tunnel (all traffic from host/client passes through vpn)
     ![image](https://github.com/user-attachments/assets/c5848fae-ebdb-4e05-aaef-26f44a961de1)